-Initiative 2: People with disabilities have the same opportunities as others to access the buildings and other facilities of a public authority.
+Outcome 2: People with disabilities have the same opportunities as others to access the buildings and other facilities of a public authority.

-The Office's accommodation and building access provides access for people with disabilities, including lifts that accommodate wheelchairs and feature braille on the access buttons.
+The Office's accommodation, building and facilities provide access for people with disabilities, including lifts that accommodate wheelchairs and feature braille on the access buttons.
 Accessible and ambulant toilets are located on all floors used by the Office (the Ground Floor, Level 2 and Level 3), and a low reception desk on Level 2 accommodates wheelchair access.
 The building also includes electronic doors at the entrance and through to the lifts, a ramp at the front of the building, and a disabled parking bay beneath the building.

-Initiative 3: People with disabilities receive information from a public authority in a format that will enable them to access the information as readily as other people are able to access it.
+Outcome 3: People with disabilities receive information from a public authority as readily as other people are able to access it.

 All Office documents are in plain English and publications are available in alternative formats on request.
-The Office's website meets the requirements set out in the Public Sector Commission's Website Governance Framework, including access requirements.
+The Office's website meets the website accessibility requirements set out in the Public Sector Commissioner's Circular 2011-03: Website Accessibility.
 Information published on the website can be viewed and printed in alternative sizes and online documents are published in PDF format to allow browsers to use screen readers as required.
-TTY phone access is available and signs are provided in the reception area to assist visitors who have a hearing loss.
+Phone access is available through the National Relay Service for people with voice or hearing impairments calling the Office, and signs are provided in the reception area to assist visitors who have a hearing impairment.
 The Office also provides suitable equipment to enable employees with vision impairments to access electronic information.

-Initiative 4: People with disabilities receive the same level and quality of service from the staff of a public authority as other people receive from the staff of that public authority.
+Outcome 4: People with disabilities receive the same level and quality of service from the staff of a public authority as other people receive.

 The services provided by the Office have been adapted to reduce access barriers for people with disabilities and information is available in various formats on request.
 The Office has an internal guideline for staff on Assisting complainants with vision, hearing or speech impairments.
 The document is part of the internal Complaint Handling Toolkit and provides useful information, contacts and procedures for all staff when dealing with a complainant with a disability.
+Information about the Office's DAIP is included in induction training for all new staff.

-Initiative 5: People with disabilities have the same opportunities as other people to make complaints to a public authority.
+Outcome 5: People with disabilities have the same opportunities as other people to make complaints to a public authority.

 A key role of the Office is to handle complaints about public authorities and anyone with a disability has an equal opportunity to make a complaint.
 Where necessary, the complaint process is modified to meet the needs of a person with a disability.
-This includes meeting people outside the Office and modifying communication strategies, for example, by using a translator (such as TTY or Auslan) where required.
+This includes meeting people outside the Office and modifying communication strategies, for example, by using a translator (such as the National Relay Service or Auslan) where required.

-Initiative 6: People with disabilities have the same opportunities as other people to participate in any public consultation by a public authority.
+Outcome 6: People with disabilities have the same opportunities as other people to participate in any public consultation by a public authority.

 Staff and members of the public with a disability have an equal opportunity to participate in any consultation process.
-Most consultation is handled electronically and the website meets disability access requirements.
+Most consultation is handled electronically, and the website meets disability access requirements.
 Documents can be made available in alternative formats to meet the needs of people with disabilities.